Food and Alcohol for Club Events

 • IRS Form W-9 for the vendor

-In addition, each event must provide for the availability of popular non-alcoholic beverages for those persons less than 21 years of age.
+In addition, each event must provide for the availability of popular non-alcoholic beverages.
 Students of legal age while attending an off-campus university-approved activity in the vicinity of a public bar may not have their rights denied except by representatives of the licensee or by civil law enforcement authorities for cause.
-If alcohol is available at an off-campus event, it must be noted on the E-Plan.
-In addition, any event involving alcohol at an off-campus location may require a meeting with The Dean of Students Office prior to the event taking place.
-If a meeting is necessary, a representative from The Dean of Students Office will contact a club officer to schedule the meeting.
+If alcohol is available at an off-campus event, it must be noted on the Event Request.

 Under no circumstances may club funds be used to purchase alcohol or to reimburse an individual for the purchase of alcohol (or purchase gift cards from companies that sell alcohol).
 For more information on alcohol at off-campus events, please refer to the Office of Student Rights & Responsibilities.